codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 toc: true
 ---

-A Git Source is an entity created for GitOps Runtimes, and connected to a Git repository in your organization.
-Git Sources are unique to Codefresh, and serves as an easy way to manage the deployment and configuration of Argo CD applications on clusters, as every resource in the Git repo referenced by the Git Source is always synced to the cluster.
+A Git Source is a unique entity created for use with GitOps Runtimes in Codefresh, that connects to a Git repository within your organization.
+Git Sources serve as an easy way to manage the deployment and configuration of Argo CD applications on clusters.
+Every resource in the Git repo referenced by the Git Source is always synced to the cluster.
 Codefresh manages the Git Source itself as an Argo CD application.

-To understand the relationship between Git Sources, GitOps Runtimes, and Argo CD applications, review [Git Source Concepts](#git-source-concepts).
+For a deeper understanding of how Git Sources interact with GitOps Runtimes and Argo CD applications, you can explore [Git Source Concepts](#git-source-concepts).

 Codefresh supports two types of Git Sources: [Standard and Restricted Git Sources](#standard-and-restricted-git-sources).
-You can create, edit, and delete both types Git Sources directly in the Codefresh UI.
+You can create, edit, and delete both types Git Sources directly within the Codefresh UI.
 See [Git Source settings](#git-source-settings) and [Create a Git Source](#create-a-git-source).

 ## Git Source concepts

-Let's look at a few central concepts that describe how the Git Source interacts with other entities, mainly GitOps Runtimes, Argo CD applications, and Application Projects.
+Let's look at a key concepts that describe how the Git Source interacts with other entities, including GitOps Runtimes, Argo CD applications, and Application Projects.

 DIAGRAM: tree diagram of Runtime > Git source > App folders

 ### Git Sources & GitOps Runtimes

-Git Sources are always connected to GitOps Runtimes in Codefresh's GitOps ecosystem.
-Every GitOps Runtime can have one or more Git Sources.
+Git Sources are always connected to GitOps Runtimes within Codefresh's GitOps ecosystem.
+Every GitOps Runtime can be associated with one or more Git Sources.

-Git Sources are created in the account's Shared Configuration Repository, typically in `.resources/<runtime-name>/`.
-The [Shared Config repo]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) is a designated Git repo storing configuration settings and manifests shared among Runtimes in the same account.
+Git Sources are housed in the account's Shared Configuration Repository, typically within `.resources/<runtime-name>/`.
+The [Shared Config repo]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) is a dedicated Git repository that stores configuration settings and shared manifests for Runtimes within the same account.

    {% include